Asiago

 Did You Know?

-- 4.A single wheel of Asiago weighs approximately 20-40 pounds and requires 10 liters of milk to produce—approximately the daily output of one lactating cow
+- 4.A single wheel of Asiago weighs approximately 8-12 kg (18-26 lbs) and requires about 10 liters of milk to produce, with PDO regulations strictly controlling production methods and pasteurization practices

 Plating Guidance